 These providers’ offerings are similar to Invisalign in that they offer custom, clear removable aligners, but there are a few key differences to note.
 Unlike Invisalign, treatment through a provider like Smile Direct Club is done completely remotely.
 While your treatment plan will be designed by a dentist or orthodontist, you’ll never actually visit a dentist’s office.

 For this reason, home aligners are limited in their ability to correct bite issues, as there is no way to integrate additional dental appliances into your treatment plan.
 However, home teeth aligners are significantly less expensive than Invisalign or traditional braces, with an average cost of only $1,800-$2,000.
-To learn more, we encourage you to read our review of the top 5 home teeth aligners.

 4) Crossbite Correction Surgery